The Spiritual Centre.co.uk

 Bruce Clifton

 The vine, most commonly known in Europe as Vitis vinifera, has travelled with civilisation for thousands of years.
 From Mediterranean hillsides to monastic gardens and Celtic trade routes, vine has been cultivated not only for nourishment and wine, but for medicine.
-Leaf, fruit, seed, and sap have each held recognised value within traditional healing systems, particularly in matters of circulation, vitality, and restoration.
+Leaf, fruit, seed, and sap have each held recognised value within traditional healing systems, particularly in matters of circulation, vascular health, and restoration.

 Vine works gradually.
 It does not shock or suppress.
 It strengthens vessels, steadies rhythm, and encourages proper movement through the channels of the body.
 Where stagnation lingers, vine promotes flow.
 Where pressure builds, vine encourages safe release.
 Its healing presence aligns physical vitality with emotional maturity, reminding us that ripening cannot be rushed, but it can be supported.